ajit-dev-ops/k8s-istio/istio-ingress/readme.md

 5. if *.ajit.de works  -
  its a wild card domain
- Yes this is configured in gateway and common to namespace but not to whole k8s cluster.
+ Answer: Yes this is configured in gateway and common to namespace but not to whole k8s cluster.
+Such wilde card rule canonly be defined one in whole cluster, but it affects only 1 cluster for routing rules.

 ## How to steps: